-The bustle of the holidays is upon us, and yes, we know they’re looking a little different this year.
-But the great news is that there are still many opportunities to celebrate the festive season with the family in and around Vancouver.
+The bustle of the holidays is upon us, and there are so many opportunities to celebrate the festive season with the family in and around Vancouver.
 From virtual flyovers of Santa’s workshop to spectacular light shows in gardens, canyons and parks, these joyful events and attractions are sure to brighten dark winter nights and add sparkle to the season.
 Gather up the troops for days of festive family fun and celebrate Christmas in Vancouver with kids and families.

 Burnaby Village Heritage Christmas